 - 1. Stop the first Cassandra seed node. - 2.
 Preserve your database storage. - 3.
 Upgrade your Cassandra version, following the instructions in the Release Notes for the new version. - 4.
 Be sure that your database storage is in the preserved state (the same set of files). - 5.
 Start the first Cassandra seed node. - 6.
-Execute steps 1 through 5 for the other seed nodes. - 7.
-Execute steps 1 through 5 for the other non-seed nodes. - 8.
+Execute steps 1 through 5 for the other seed nodes.

+- 7. Execute steps 1 through 5 for the other non-seed nodes. - 8.
 Verify that the Cassandra cluster is working, as shown above in Verifying Your Cassandra Cluster.

-If your upgrade plans include changing your database schema or changing Cassandra versions between streams (for example, from 2.0 to 2.2), then you will have to interrupt service.
+If your upgrade plans include changing your database schema or changing Cassandra versions between streams, then you will have to interrupt service.
 Use the following steps for this task: